11 Things Moms Ought To Know About Postpartum Anxiety

 3. Is it Postpartum Anxiety or Depression?

-The major sign of postpartum depression is intrusive thoughts of harming oneself or your children.
+The major sign of postpartum depression is intrusive thoughts of harming oneself or one's children.

 But!!!
 It’s important to know.. postpartum anxiety, insomnia, and depression go hand in hand.